 - If the smell is strong when the water in both the hot and cold faucets is first turned on, and it goes away after the water has run for a while, or if the smell comes and goes, the problem is likely to be sulfur bacteria in the well or plumbing.

-- If the smell is strong when the water in both the hot and cold faucets is first turned on, and is more or less constant and doesn't go away, the problem is likely to be hydrogen sulfide in the groundwater.
+- If the smell is strong when the water in both the hot and cold faucets is first turned on, and is more or less constant and does not go away, the problem is likely to be hydrogen sulfide in the groundwater.

 The amount of hydrogen sulfide in water can be determined by some private laboratories.
-Find a certified drinking water lab
+Search for a certified drinking water lab

 If you determine that the problem is the groundwater, you can have a water treatment specialist come out and measure the concentration of the gas directly from your faucet.
 The water treatment specialist can help determine the best treatment option based on the measurement.
 Find a water treatment specialist